nasso/opengl-workshop/book/src/setup.md

 # Setup

+> You can follow this workshop on Windows!

-I have prepared a repository containing several utilities that aren't relevant to this workshop (e.g. to open a window, create an opengl context or load a bitmap file).
+I have prepared a repository containing several utilities that aren't relevant to this workshop (e.g. to open a window, create an OpenGL context or load a bitmap file).
 This way, you'll be focused on the important parts of today's
 workshop: OpenGL!